Injury prevention, post workout tips, fixing muscle imbalances and more

 More Post Workout Recovery Tips

-As well as these fitness and lifestyle tips, there are other things you can do to help prevent DOMS (delayed onset muscle soreness) so you can keep training and prevent fatigue.
+As well as these workout recovery tips, there are other things you can do to help prevent DOMS (delayed onset muscle soreness) so you can keep training and prevent fatigue.

 I’ve picked up lots of useful insights over the last 20 years of performing, competing and bodybuilding for when days and shows off aren’t an option.